Background pattern

 The following side effects were observed in clinical trials in adults and after marketing.

-Very common side effects (occur in more than 1 in 10 patients):
+Very common side effects (occur in more than 1 patient in 10):

 Insomnia, dizziness, drowsiness, headache, diarrhea, feeling unwell, dry mouth, ejaculation problems, and fatigue.

-Common side effects (occur between 1 and 10 in 100 patients):
+Common side effects (occur in between 1 and 10 out of 100 patients):

-• Depression, feeling strange, nightmares, anxiety, agitation, nervousness, decreased libido, grinding of teeth,
+• Depression, feeling strange, nightmares, anxiety, agitation, nervousness, decreased libido, teeth grinding,

-• Numbness and tingling, tremor, muscle movement problems (such as constant movements, muscle tension, difficulty walking, and involuntary muscle movements)*, increased muscle tone, abnormal taste, lack of concentration,
+• Numbness and tingling, tremors, muscle movement problems (such as constant movement, muscle tension, difficulty walking, and involuntary muscle movements)*, increased muscle tone, abnormal taste, lack of concentration,

 • Visual disturbances,